TadavomnisT/Free_Books-Documents/An_introduction_to_computer_cryptography_EN/An_introduction_to_computer_cryptography_EN.md

 plain data within a math problem.
 This will lead us into privacy and security.
 In this book I intend to introduce computer cryptography from the scratch, and explain it’s concepts from the absolute basics.
-I am not an expert in this line of work nor academicly \*\* , but I experienced cryptography in practice, and I hope to be able to share my limited knowledge with others by means of this book.
+I am not an expert in this line of work nor academically inclined, but I experienced cryptography in practice, and I hope to be able to share my limited knowledge with others by means of this book.

 Behrad.B